CIDARLAB/3DuF/README.md

 - Channel / connection / valve-gap width: **600 µm**
 - Component keepout (**componentSpacing**): **2000 µm**

-Mixer serpentine ends expose **edgeBend1** / **edgeBend2** (distance from each port to the outer tip of that incomplete end).
-Ports sit at the tip-square center.
-A connecting channel at least as wide as the mixer `channelWidth` covers the tip when centered on the port; a narrower channel reaches the outer lip so the tip is not left open.
+Mixer serpentine ends expose **edgeBend1** / **edgeBend2** — the outward tip stub past each port (independent of each other; they never move the port).
+Ports sit at the tip-square center on the serpentine spine.
+A connecting channel terminates on that center (and on its own tip-circle / tip-square center) whether it is wider or narrower than the mixer.
 Defaults: **bendSpacing** 1400 µm, **bendLength** 2000 µm.

 MUX / TREE / YTREE expose **leafSpace** (adjacent leaf spacing) and **stageSpace** (along-tree stage spacing).
 MUX valve pads use **valveWidthX** (left–right) and **valveWidthY** (up–down).
 Legacy JSON keys `leafPitch`, `stageLength`, `spacing`, `width`, `length`, and `valveWidth` are still accepted.
 YTREE ports sit at RoundedChannel stadium-cap centers.